 Polymers can be categorized into two main families of plastics.
 Thermoplastics - polyethylene (PE), high density polyethylene (HDPE), polyvinyl chloride (PVC), polyethylene terephthalate (PET), polypropene (PP), expanded polystyrene (PS), polyamide (PA), etc. - these reversibly soften when heated and harden when cooled, which is an advantage for mechanical recycling.
 In fact, after being collected and sorted, thermoplastic waste can be melted and re-solidified to create new objects.
 Thermosets - polyurethane (PUR), unsaturated polyesters (UP), silicone, etc. - on the other hand, gradually harden when exposed to heat to reach an irreversible solid state.

-Mechanical or chemical: what techniques are used to recycle plastics?
+Mechanical or advanced: what techniques are used to recycle plastics?

 Mechanical Recycling